Lokavaluto/monujo/README.md

 `1.0.0-rc.8` with the added revision 1 in the android version code, only for application "monujo" and create/update the github release `1.0.0-rc.8` of the github repository "vaab/monujo".

+Note that you'll need to add `changelog:true` to force creation of changelog and use it to create the description of the release with the changelog.